-Concrete will be made mechanically by mixing all its constituents together.
+Concrete will be made mechanically by mixing all its constituents.
 It will contain the minimum quantity of water strictly necessary for appropriate concreting and proper compression.
-Page 40 of 77

-To this end the proportion of water put in the mix will be measured using a precise measurer.
+To this end, the proportion of water put in the mix will be measured using a precise measurer.

 The tools must make it possible to measure out the admixture and bonding with a margin of error inferior to 5 %.